A Garden of Roses

 The general consensus by religious scholars was that this verse signified the end of the world, when the sky will split into two and turn red.
 However, recently there are many scholars that now look to this verse as evidence of the accuracy of the Quran, as this description fits perfectly with the discovery of a red rose shape in the Rosette Nebula, identified as cluster NGC2244, which was photographed by the Chandra X Observatory mission by NASA in 1999-2000.

-On Earth, each of the 15,000 children will be represented by a glowing red rose, but up in the sky, possibly at one of the gateways or portals into heaven, we can imagine each of the 15,000 children represented as sparkling stars swirling around the Rosette Nebula taking their place in the grand rose of humanity and dancing in the magic of the universe.
+On Earth, each of the 15,000 children will be represented by rose, but up in the sky, possibly at one of the gateways or portals into heaven, we can imagine each of the 15,000 children represented as sparkling stars swirling around the Rosette Nebula taking their place in the grand rose of humanity and dancing in the magic of the universe.